 Eerste Jacob van Campenstraat 41, 1072 BD Amsterdam

 Café Restaurant Amsterdam is a classic European brassiere in an incredible setting.
 We sat in the former engine room of this converted factory, all brick walls and steel girders, with light pouring through the giant sash windows, bathing the dining area in light.
 It was a beautiful space and certainly worth going out of your way for.
 The food was good, especially the cakes but the actual space is the real draw here.
 Lunch for 2 including dessert cost €20.

 Loetje in De Pijp:

 Loetje is a small chain of restaurants that has taken Amsterdam and the rest of the country by storm.
 From operating out of a pub, they now have several restaurants throughout Amsterdam and the rest of the country.
 The big draw here is the steak and the juice it’s served with.
-Cooked perfectly with delicious chunky chips on the side, the food was great and the restaurant was teeming with locals.
+Cooked perfectly with delicious chunky chips on the side, the food is great and the restaurant teems with locals.
 Meal for 2 with drinks came to €45.

 Venster 33 is a cafe-restaurant in De Pijp.
 Occupying a large corner plot, there is plenty of outdoor seating with heating and is a good spot for an evening drink and people watching.
 There’s a range of beers available including international and local craft beers.
 Wines and spirits are also available.

 Eerste van der Helststraat 42, 1072 NV Amsterdam